COBRAPROsimulator/COBRAPRO/paper/paper.md

   - `DFN_LSA_HPPC.m`: LSA on HPPC profile

 Here, we provide an overview of the parameter identification example codes in the `Examples/Parameter_Identification_Routines` directory.
-Two example codes are provided that demonstrate a two-step parameter identification process.
-In step 1, the stoichiometric parameters are identified in `DFN_pso_0_05C.m` using the experimentally obtained C/20 discharge profile.
-In step 2, the electrolyte transport and kinetic parameters are identified in `DFN_pso_HPPC.m` using the experimentally obtained HPPC profile.
+Two example codes are provided to demonstrate a two-step parameter identification process using experimental data obtained from LG INR21700-M50T cells [@pozzato_data_2022].
+In step 1, the stoichiometric parameters are identified in `DFN_pso_0_05C.m` using C/20 discharge data.
+In step 2, the electrolyte transport and kinetic parameters are identified in `DFN_pso_HPPC.m` using HPPC data.
+The remaining parameters are assumed to be known and obtained from LG INR21700-M50 cells [@chen_development_2020].

 ## C/20 Discharge Identification
-In `DFN_pso_0_05C.m`, only the `User Input` section needs to be modified.
-This section includes definitions for parameter names, their respective upper and lower bounds, and experimental data:
+In `DFN_pso_0_05C.m`, modify the `User Input` section to define the parameter names, their respective upper and lower bounds, and experimental data:
 ```MATLAB
 %% User Input
 % Load nominal parameters